robotframework/robotframework/INSTALL.rst

     # Upgrade to the latest version even if it is a pre-release
     pip install --pre --upgrade robotframework

+Notice that on Windows pip, by default, does not recreate `robot.bat and rebot.bat`__ start-up scripts if the same Robot Framework version is installed multiple times using the same Python version.
+This mainly causes problems when `using virtual environments`_, but is something to take into account also if doing custom installations using pip.
+A workaround if using the ``--no-cache-dir`` option like ``pip install --no-cache-dir robotframework``.
+Alternatively it is possible to ignore the start-up scripts altogether and just use ``python -m robot`` and ``python -m robot.rebot`` commands instead.

+__ `Executing Robot Framework`_

 Installing from source
 ----------------------